 Last year, we wrote an article on the state of the Consumer Data Right (CDR).
-Now that the CDR has officially gone live, we thought it would be a good time to invite our CEO, Damir, to provide some insight into the current state of CDR and how it can better facilitate innovation.
+Now that the CDR has officially gone live, we thought it would be a good time to invite our CEO, Damir, to provide some insight into the current state of CDR and open banking in Australia and how it can better facilitate innovation.

 What has Basiq’s journey with CDR been like?